omernaeem/RFUAV/readme.md

-<h1 style="text-align:center;"> The RFUAV DATASET (UNDER REVIWING) </h1>
+<h1 style="text-align:center;"> The RFUAV DATASET </h1>

-This project is now under reviewing!
-Please stay tuned for updates.
-Thank you for your patience!

 ## Abstract

-The official repository for our paper, *"RFUAV: A Benchmark Dataset for Unmanned Aerial Vehicle Detection and Identification"*, can be accessed here.
+The official repository for our paper, *"[RFUAV: A Benchmark Dataset for Unmanned Aerial Vehicle Detection and Identification](https://arxiv.org/abs/2503.09033)"*, can be accessed here.
 RFUAV offers a comprehensive benchmark dataset for Radio-Frequency (RF)-based drone detection and identification.

 ![pic.1](./abstract/profile.png)